portworx/px-docs/scheduler/kubernetes/px-k8s-asg.md

 ---
 layout: page
-title: "Dynamic Portworx Volume Creation by Kubernetes Operations(KOPS)"
+title: "Dynamic Portworx Volume Creation by running Kubernetes on AWS Autoscaling groups (ASG)"
-keywords: portworx, container, Kubernetes, storage, Docker, k8s, KOPS, pv, persistent disk, aws, EBS
+keywords: portworx, container, Kubernetes, storage, Docker, k8s, pv, persistent disk, aws, EBS
 sidebar: home_sidebar
-redirect_from: "/cloud/aws/kops_asg.html"
-meta-description: "This page describes how to setup a production ready Portworx cluster using Kubernetes Kops.
+meta-description: "This page describes how to setup a production ready Portworx cluster using Kubernetes on AWS Autoscaling groups (ASG).
 You will learn how to dynamically provision persistent volumes using AWS Autoscaling groups to spin up EC2 instances."
 ---